cse110-sp24-group30/cse110-sp24-group30/admin/meetings/052024-standup.md

 - Was able to resolve the CI CD pipeline issue
 - did research with database. will try to upload documentation by mid this week
 - would like developing tasks as well
+Sanjith
+- I worked on the functionality of the task edit journal, This included the edit button, delete button and save button along with changing the Title of the journal once a title entered.
+- I wasn't blocked by anything
+- I wanted to know if there is anything else that the edit journal task needed, and if we should make a pr for the branch edit journal

 ## TODOs
 - Phoebe